 Everyone’s situation is different, but for most people, sacrificing the future security your 401(k) provides is never a good idea—even for a goal like becoming debt-free.

-Even if your old 401(k) is truly a stinker, don’t cash it out.
-Roll it over into an IRA or Roth IRA where you and your advisor can choose better mutual funds to build your nest egg.
+Even if your old 401(k) is truly a dud, don’t cash it out.
+Roll it over into an IRA or Roth IRA where you and your advisor can choose better mutual funds to help build your nest egg.